Splitboard Trips and Courses

 Oh, Georgian wine and beer are on tap throughout the trip.

 The Rider Social books the whole camp out for its private use.
-This means you’re not joining a group of strangers of mixed discipline (skiers).
-The camp has room for 8 clients but we will only take 5 on this trip.
+The camp has room for 10 clients but we will only take 5 on this trip.
 We also start the group chat / comms early so you can get to know one another before we get there and after living together in close proximity for a week you’ll make new lifelong mountain friends.

 It really does have it all, steep alpine pitches and insane views await for the sunny days and some of the best and most open forest tree runs we’ve ever ridden that are on hand for poor visibility days.
 The East forest features large, open glades and West has fluffy pillow lines for the more adventurous rider.